georgetown-cs-edu/chirpy/README.md

 Following course policy, you are allowed to use ChatGPT and other large language models for this project.
 However, you must identify all cases in which these are used.

 You may also use outside libraries, with the following conditions.
 You must request the use of the library on Ed Discussion and receive the approval of a TA or the instructor.
-And, if given such approval, you should update your design document to reference the library.
+The library must be free, open-source software.
+And, you should update your design document to properly cite the library.

 # A tour of the skeleton code